Wizards, minus two starters, drop their second straight in Miami

-And heavy rain and flooding in Miami so backed up traffic that players who opted for the second team bus arrived well after their teammates, staggering in frustrated and rushed.
+And heavy rain and flooding in Miami so backed up traffic that players who opted for the second team bus arrived roughly 90 minutes before tip-off, Bradley Beal said.
 Not the ideal setup for dealing with Jimmy Butler and Bam Adebayo.

-Although the Heat had its struggles too — Miami was without guard Tyler Herro (bruised wrist) and also on the second night of a back-to-back — the Heat handed the Wizards a 112-97 loss in the first leg of a home-and-away series.
+Although the Heat had its share of struggles — Miami was without guard Tyler Herro (bruised wrist) and also on the second night of a back-to-back — the Heat handed the Wizards a 112-97 loss in the first leg of a home-and-away series.
 The Heat visits Washington for the return game Saturday.

+“Any time you’re down bodies, it puts a different element of stress on your group.
+Whether it’s guys playing more minutes, guys playing out of position — but it’s no excuse,” Coach Wes Unseld Jr. said.
+“And for the most part we competed, outside of that third quarter.
+Able to score, but allowed their shooters to get loose.
+Once they made a few three’s it kind of changed momentum for us.”

 The Wizards (10-5) had no choice but to lean on some of their more inexperienced players, such as rookie Corey Kispert, because of low numbers.
 Washington sorely missed forward Davis Bertans, who sprained his left ankle on Nov.
 1 and is still considered week-to-week, and forward Rui Hachimura, who is still doing individual workouts after joining the team in mid-October, and center Thomas Bryant, who is not expected to return from an ACL tear until December at the earliest.